RupeshSankpal/HR-Analytics-Project/README.md

 ## Usage

-1. Open the Power BI file (`HR Analytics Proj.pbix`) using Power BI Desktop.
+1. Open the Power BI file (`HR Analytics Dashboard.pbix`) using Power BI Desktop.
 2. Refresh the data connections if needed.
 3. Interact with the dashboards to gain insights into HR metrics.